Developing Living Picture Thinking

 Ben has been helping is dad, Dennis, publish his work online since 2000.
 Naturalist, designer, teacher, gardener.

+The alchemists understood that when dealing with living systems it is better to let the mysteries gradually be revealed in their own way to the mind.
 In science today the driving force is to solve mysteries by innovation.
 Innovation is the clever manipulation of what is already known.
-As an effective research method for solving technical problems innovation has created wonders.
-But life evades technical solutions.
-Uncontrolled pandemics and complex climate change issues result from technical innovation being applied to issues…
+As an effective research method for solving…